Nottingham maternity scandal: Families ask newly appointed review chair to step down

 It was announced after The Independent and Channel 4 revealed millions had been paid out by the trust over 30 baby deaths and 46 incidents of babies left permanently brain damaged by Nottingham University Hospitals Foundation Trust.

-In a statement responding to NHS England’s letter on Friday the families said: “Families received an email from the current review team and NSHEI late on Friday afternoon [22nd April 2022].
+In a statement responding to NHS England’s letter on Friday the families said on Monday: “Families received an email from the current review team and NSHEI late on Friday afternoon [22nd April 2022].
 This has caused a great deal of distress, and has left families feeling severely let down, confused, and further traumatised.

 “Families were not consulted prior to any decisions being made about the “urgent changes to how the review is being delivered” which again demonstrates a lack of willingness to properly engage with the families affected and is at odds with what is needed from a truly independent review.

-£In fact, since we went public with our grave concerns over the current review - nearly 3 weeks ago - not one person from NUH, the CCG nor NHSEI has been in contact with us.”
+“In fact, since we went public with our grave concerns over the current review - nearly 3 weeks ago - not one person from NUH, the CCG nor NHSEI has been in contact with us.”

 The statement added that families had “serious misgivings” about the process and choice of chair, Julie Dent.